Gladstone Central

 Gladstone Central features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Gladstone Central's dwelling structure, as per the latest Census, consisted of 32.1% houses and 67.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro Qld had 76.4% houses and 23.6% other dwellings.
-Home ownership in Gladstone Central was at 16.1%, with mortgaged dwellings at 14.7% and rented ones at 69.2%.
-The median monthly mortgage repayment was $1,165, lower than Non-Metro Qld's average of $1,655.
-The median weekly rent figure in the area was recorded as $240, compared to Non-Metro Qld's $345.
-Nationally, Gladstone Central's mortgage repayments were significantly lower at $1,165 than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Dwelling structure in Gladstone Central, as evaluated at the 2016 Census, comprised 32.1% houses and 67.8% other dwellings.
+In Regional Qld, this was 76.4% houses and 23.6% other dwellings.
+Home ownership in Gladstone Central was 16.1%, with the remainder mortgaged at 14.7% or rented at 69.2%.
+The median monthly mortgage repayment was $1,165, below Regional Qld's average of $1,655.
+Median weekly rent was $240, compared to Regional Qld's $345 and the national average of $375.
+Nationally, Gladstone Central's mortgage repayments were significantly lower at $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing